When In Comes to Compliance,

 If we agree on these three principles, then explaining how data analytics can help your company should be a breeze.

-Use labor data when making decisions up and down the organization
+Labor data can provide excellent insight when making decisions up and down the organization

-Use labor data to innovate products, services and processes
+Labor data can help innovate products, services and processes